JadenGeller/CS-179-Project/README.md

 ## Abstract

 I implemented a massively parallel genetic algorithm framework that resembles a modified version of the island model.
 The framework is built atop CUDA 7.5 and utilizes the experimental device lambda feature.
+In implementing this, I discovered undocumented current limitations of device lambdas and found novel workarounds to express the API.
 I used this framework to compute Nash equilibrium by coevolving game-playing strategies between interacting agents.

 ## Background and Design